-Our Caregiver Respite Grant Program (CRGP) provides financial support for family caregivers for up to five days of respite care within a 90-day period.
-The grant helps you pay for one-on-one personal care from the caregiver of your choice for your loved one living with disabilities or special needs.
+Our CRGP provides financial support for family caregivers for up to five days of respite care within 30 days of approval.
+The grant helps you pay for one-on-one personal care from the respite care provider of your choice for your loved one living with disabilities or special needs.

 Imagine being able to:

 - Take a special day with another child in your family for some one-on-one quality time so they feel important and loved.

 - Going fishing with a buddy after years of not doing so because caring for your family member has required your constant attention.